vesche/scanless/README.md

 ## Docker

+Note from the repo author: I did not create, nor do I maintain Docker support or the Dockerfile for scanless.
+It was a nice community addition.
+If it's broken please open an issue or submit a pull request and I'll take a look.
+Thank you!

 ### Build

-To build the docker image, run:
+To build the Docker image, run:
 ```shell
 $ docker build -t scanless .
 ```

 ### Usage

-To use the docker image previously created, run the following with whichever options you want like `--help`:
+To use the Docker image previously created, run the following with whichever options you want like `--help`:
 ```shell
 $ docker run --rm -it scanless --help
 ```